marshall-strong/pexels-photo-search-react/README.md

 ### LocalStorage retains the user's search query and/or page number so that the `Gallery` photos are not reset if the page is refreshed

-### Server-Side rendering with React
+### Single-Page React Application with server-side rendering

-### Conceal the Pexels API key from the end user using Netlify
+### Netlify Functions Conceal the API key from the end user

+Leverage continuous deployment in Netlify to kick off an _automated build process_ that generates site assets.

+Visit your demo project’s URL after Netlify uploads site assets to a content delivery network (CDN) and makes your demo site available.

 ### fancy Spinning Logo using CSS animation

-### ToDo: add placeholder content for before an image loads
+### ToDo: add placeholdercontent for images before they are loaded

 ### ToDo: add tests, and instructions for running them in Development mode